Jonas Mouton

-High school
+Early life

 Mouton played as a defensive back at Venice High School.
 In September 2005, the Los Angeles Times ran a feature story about his accomplishments at Venice.
 The Times story opened as follows:"The hardest-working player on the Venice High football team is Jonas Mouton, and he has ability to match.
 A 6-foot-2, 215-pound senior defensive back with linebacker-like hitting skills, a quarterback's awareness of the field and the shifty quickness of a running back, Mouton could rely on natural abilities and coast through high school.
 But he out-hustled, out-ran and out-lifted just about everyone else during spring practice his sophomore year to earn a spot on varsity.
 He hasn't slowed since."

 The major high school rating reports evaluated him as a safety.
 Rivals.com listed him as the third best safety in the class of 2006, the seventh best California football player and the 45th best player in the nation.
 Scout.com ranked him as the sixth best safety.
 ESPN ranked him as the 14th best safety and 128th best high school football player in the 2006 class.
 He participated in the January 7, 2006 U.S. Army All-American Bowl.